F5Networks/f5-azure-arm-templates/experimental/reference/scripts/add_applications_to_waf.md

 | -u | WAF Username | The user name for the account create at provisioning time. | azureuser | |
 | -h | WAF Host IP | The management IP address of the WAF device | 1.1.1.1 | The host IP address can be accessed in the outputs of the Azure template deployment, or from Azure Security Center. |
 | -g | WAF Management Port | The management port of the WAF device. | 50101 | The management port can be accessed in the outputs of the Azure template deployment, or from Azure Security Center. |

+## Adding Applications to an Azure Security Center WAF Deployment
+Additionally, F5 has created an iApp template for adding applications to an Azure Security Center WAF deployment: https://github.com/F5Networks/f5-azure-arm-templates/tree/master/experimental/reference/scripts/add_asc_app.tmpl.
+To add applications to an Autoscale WAF deployment, you must use the script.